9 Simple Ways To Stay Productive While Working From Home

 Create a chat room, or maybe a mastermind group – someplace where you can all support and help each other.

 Maybe it’s time to give a try to some new productivity hacks.
 Here are a few I personally find very useful:

 - Time Blocking.
 Create a daily schedule and block out times to work on certain tasks.
-When you set yourself certain time limits you’ll see that you do much more than if it’s just one of the things on your list.
+When you set certain time limits, you’ll see that you do much more than if it’s just one of the things on your list.

 - Pomodoro.
-This is an incredibly simple and yet effective technique.
+This is an incredibly simple yet effective technique.
 Set a timer for 25 minutes and work on the task without any distractions.
-Then take a 5-minute break to allow your head rest before you go into another 25 minutes of intense work.
+Then take a 5-minute break to allow your headrest before you go into another 25 minutes of intense work.

 You can natively add those elements to your Bullet Journal weekly spreads, check out my post with Bullet Journal Weekly Spreads To Skyrocket Your Productivity.

 Working from home doesn’t have to be a horrible experience.
-It can be challenging, but it can also be a chance to try something new, to work on your productivity and to improve your concentration.
+It can be challenging, but it can also be a chance to try something new, work on your productivity, and improve your concentration.

-Let’s make the best of what we have and try to look at the bright side when possible.
+Let’s make the best of what we have and try to look at the bright side.

 I hope you’re staying safe!

 You know, I’m always saying that your Bullet Journal can help with everything, including staying sane while working from home.